Nevada Personal Injury Laws and Settlements

 Modified Comparative Fault

-In cases where both the plaintiff and defendant are partly to blame for causing an accident, Nevada employs a special legal principle called the modified comparative fault rule.
+In cases where both the plaintiff and the defendant are partly to blame for causing an accident, Nevada employs a special legal principle known as the modified comparative fault rule.
 This rule reduces the compensation that an injured party can receive based on their proportionate share of fault.

 According to Nevada’s modified comparative fault rule, you would be entitled to collect $6,000 from the driver as compensation for your injuries.
 This figure represents the $10,000 total, minus $4,000 (40 percent), which reflects the portion of fault assigned to you.

 In Nevada, you can still recover a portion of damages as long as your responsibility for the accident is less than 50 percent.
-However, if you’re found to be 50 percent or more at fault, your damages award is automatically reduced to zero, and you’re prohibited from recovering anything from any other parties deemed at fault.
+However, if you’re found more at fault than the defendant, your damages award is automatically reduced to zero, and you’re prohibited from recovering anything from any other parties deemed at fault.

 In cases where fault is divided, Nevada courts are obligated to apply the modified comparative fault rule.
-Insurance adjusters typically reference this rule during settlement negotiations, so it’s essential to be prepared for discussions about it, even outside of a courtroom setting.
+Insurance adjusters typically reference this rule during settlement negotiations, so it’s essential to be prepared to discuss it, even outside a courtroom.

-Nevada has special laws that impose maximum caps on the amount of certain types of damages plaintiffs can receive in personal injury cases.
-Nevada’s damages cap only applies in cases involving medical malpractice, it does not apply to other types of personal injury cases.
+Nevada has special laws that impose caps on the amounts of certain types of damages that plaintiffs can recover in personal injury cases.
+Nevada’s damages cap applies only to medical malpractice cases.
+It does not apply to other types of personal injury cases.

 Nevada Dog Bite Injury Law